nhsuk/nhsuk.service-manual.prototype-kit.docs/README.md

 * NHS design system
 * NHS prototype kit

-> We are changing how we talk about the Service M

 For talking to the public about the website (find out more on the [NHS health writing A-Z](https://service-manual.nhs.uk/content/a-to-z-of-nhs-health-writing#N))